New!

 On Demand Webinar

-This on-demand webinar (available beginning August 3, 2022) describes anatomical and physiological structures and functions related to feeding and swallowing to assist clinicians in interpreting evaluation findings and selecting appropriate treatment strategies for students on their caseload.
+This webinar describes anatomical and physiological structures and functions related to feeding and swallowing to assist clinicians in interpreting evaluation findings and selecting appropriate treatment strategies for students on their caseload.
 The presenter discusses sensorimotor function of the trunk, shoulders, head, and neck, as well as of the upper aerodigestive tract, and reviews oral, pharyngeal, and esophageal structures and functions.
 The webinar includes case studies that address the impact of impaired anatomy and physiology in students with feeding and swallowing disorders.

 Format(s):